shadmehr1/Scripts/Daily Wallpaper/README.md

 ## Features

+- Set a theme for your wallpapers.
-- Downloads a high-resolution architecture image from Unsplash.
+- Downloads a high-resolution wallpaper from Unsplash.
 - Sets the downloaded image as your desktop wallpaper.
 - Cleans up old images to save disk space.
 - Configurable to use different search queries.